LaurieLBaker/Community-Engaged-Data-Science-Website/content/home/syllabus.md

 The course content is organized in three units:

-- **Unit 1 - What is the plan?:** This unit is an introduction to the projects and toolkit of the course.
-Students will define and identify key project milestones, and brainstorm ideas and think about approaches to solving the problem.
+- **Week 1 - Project Planning and Scoping:** This unit is an introduction to the projects and toolkit of the course.
+Students will define and identify key project milestones, brainstorm ideas and approaches to solving the problem, and plan the project tasks.
-- **Unit 2 - Exploring data:** This unit focuses on exploring the data and creating a first mock up of the project for partners.
+- **Week 2 and 3 - Exploring and analyzing the data:** This unit focuses on exploring the data and creating a first mock up of the project for partners.
-- **Unit 3 - Project Delivery and Next Steps:** After completing the exploratory phase, students wrap up the project in a report where they present their findings and next steps to partners.
+- **Week 4 - Final Project Presentations and Handover:** After completing the exploratory phase, students wrap up the project in a report where they present their findings and next steps to partners.

 ## Learning Objectives

 This course is designed as a community learning journey.
 Together, we will:

 - Use research skills to integrate and apply multiple forms of knowledge to an issue of interest to a community partner.
 - Demonstrate community leadership skills as a collaborator that shares strengths, builds weaknesses, and contributes to a broader shared understanding.
 - Gain experience in data collection, wrangling, visualization, exploratory data analysis, predictive modeling and effective oral and written communication of results to audiences beyond Bates.
 - Build skills valued by employers including teamwork, reproducible analysis, effective communication, independent thinking, and problem solving.
-- Demonstrate self-awareness and personal growth including identifying areas for personal growth across technical and collaboration skills and implement a personal development plan to reach those goals.
+- Identify areas for personal growth and develop and implement a personal development plan to work towards individual and collaborative goals related to the project.

 It is also my hope that in this course you: